appium/appium.io/intro.md

 automation session we're interested in starting up.
 There are also various capabilities which can modify the behavior of the server during automation.
-For example, we might set the `platformName` capability to `iOS` to tell Appium that we want an iOS session, rather than an Android one.
+For example, we might set the `platformName` capability to `iOS` to tell Appium that we want an iOS session, rather than an Android or Windows one.
 Or we might set the `safariAllowPopups` capability to `true` in order to ensure that, during a Safari automation session, we're allowed to use JavaScript to open up new windows.
 See the  [capabilities doc](/slate/en/master/#caps.md) for the complete list of capabilities available for Appium.